jkhoffman/jkhoffman.github.io/README.md

 My challenge was to optimize this online portfolio for speed!
 In particular, to optimize the critical rendering path and make this page render as quickly as possible by applying the techniques I picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

-To get started, check out the repository, and load index.html.
+### Instructions to Run

+1. Clone the repository from Github.

+2. Point your browser to index.html.

 ### Optimizations